LaeticiaW/vue3-fb-expense-tracker/README.md

 ## WebApp Description

-The vue-fb-expense-tracker application allows users to enter and report on their expenses.
+The vue3-fb-expense-tracker application allows users to enter and report on their expenses.

 - There are 5 main menu options: Dashboard, Categories, Manage Expenses, Expense Summary, and Imports.
 - The Dashboard page displays a pie chart showing expenses by category and a time series chart showing category expenses over time.